1080p vs 1440p: Which One Is Better? & Why?

 Larger screen sizes typically offer better display quality to provide a more immersive experience when viewing photos or videos.

-This is noticeable when using 1080p resolution on larger screens (21 inches or above), where graphics may appear blurry or pixelated, which is not the case when using 1440p resolution.
+This is noticeable when using 1080p resolution on larger screens (21 inches or above), where graphics may appear blurry or pixelated, which is not true when using 1440p resolution.

 2. 1440p:

-1440p resolution helps improve gaming performance due to its high pixel-per-inch count, which increases the sharpness and clarity of images for a better experience in games.
+1440p resolution helps improve gaming performance due to its high pixel-per-inch count, increasing the sharpness and clarity of images for a better game experience.

 In addition, it can help display more detail in objects in front of you, which helps when playing FPS (First Person Shooter) games that require a lot of quick reaction time.